 In order make the mmWave stable, the answer is to increase the power pushing the signals.

 The mmWave has been measured in terms of Power Density while the lower spectrum 3G and 4G waves are evaluated in terms of SAR.
 And now it looks like those not-so-stringent exposure limits are about to get even more laxed so more power can be pushed through those 5G mmWave antennas and devices.

-The ICNIRP thinks and has always thought that the main issue to worry about if wireless radiation heats our bodies or body parts too much.
+The ICNIRP also ignored all the RF NON THERMAL research on health effects and continues as well to believe that the main issue to worry about is at what point wireless radiation heats our bodies or body parts too much.

 In fact when the CEO of that international radiation safety private organization made a presentation on the new guidelines, he showed this slide to be really clear that based on science(?) the only adverse health effects to consider are heat and nerve stimulation.

 I'm really surprised that a well-funded commission who's sole purpose is to keep us safe from wireless radiation believes that there is no evidence of cancer, EHS(I've got that), infertility and other health effects from wireless radiation.